what you need to know about credit scores

 Many sources recommend utilizing no more than 30% of your credit at any given time.
 If you have a $1,000 limit card – stick to using $300 or less at a time.
 A $10,000 limit card, use under $3,000.
 This is a general guideline, but if you want to keep it from impacting your scores – keeping the credit utilization rate low is key.

-If you consistently have high levels of credit utilization (eg. maxing out your cards), it makes you look risky to lenders.
+If you consistently have high levels of credit utilization (eg. maxing out your cards), it makes you look risky to lenders and leads to bad credit scores.

 Credit Scores in Canada